-Lease payments included in the measurement of the lease liability comprise fixed lease payments and lease payments in a renewal option if the company is reasonably certain to exercise that option.
-For leases of property the company has elected to separate lease and non-lease components when calculating the lease liability.
+Lease payments included in the measurement of the lease liability comprise variable lease payments that depend on an index and lease payments in a renewal option if the company is reasonably certain to exercise that option.
+For leases of property the company has elected not to separate lease and non-lease components when calculating the lease liability.